u-man-lab/find_duplicated_images/README.md

 #### (1) Prepare a CSV file for input
 Prepare a CSV file containing the paths of photo or video files on the PC.
 The group and serial datetime of the files is also necessary in other columns.
+For files in rows where the group column value is empty, they are always treated as original photos (the output duplicated id and not-oldest mark are always empty).

 #### (2) Edit the configuration file